MaximevdHeijden/PNM-RFB-electrode/README.md

             conda install --file requirements/conda.txt -c conda-forge
             pip install -e .

-      •	Install [Gitkraken](https://www.gitkraken.com/).
-Gitkraken allows you to switch between different versions of OpenPNM.
-In Gitkraken open (select) the installed OpenPNM folder.
-Search for version 3.0.0 and select “Check out this commit”.
-Your editing program will automatically refer to this version.
+      •	Switch to version 3.0.0 of OpenPNM using:

+            git checkout v3.0.0

-4. You can now run the OpenPNM code files.
+5. You can now run the OpenPNM code files.
 It could be that you get errors due to missing software packages, the most common ones are discussed below:\
       •	You probably need to install the following packages: docrep, chemicals, pyamg, rich, thermo, transforms3d, pypardiso, and lmfit, using pip by entering the following commands in AnacondaPrompt:

             pip install docrep